NicSkilzz/Vilas/README.md

 Godot 4.5.1

-1. Find inspiration pictures for artstyle
+1. Find inspiration pictures for artstyle  WO (Nico, Visal)
 2. Pixel art for character
 3. Pixel art for common blocks (dirt, grass, stone)
 4. Have working player with collisions, movement and jumping(gravity)